Go to bed. Toss, turn … zzzz. Wake up … toss, turn … zzzz. Wake up … toss, turn … zzzz.

 Aim to go to bed and wake up at the same time each day so your body knows the schedule, and follow the same routine each evening when you’re winding down.

-Maybe it’s pajamas followed by soft music and reading or meditation.
-Consider creating a classical music playlist or use a meditation app.
+Next, put on your pajamas and enjoy some soft music, reading or meditation.
+Consider creating a playlist (like this one created by n* by Nutrilite™) or using a meditation app.